 That’s not fair at all.
 To overcome these kinds of issues, most web host nowadays offers a service called Managed Hosting.

-What does that mean is that each and everything of your web hosting service will be maintained by some experts from the web hosting company itself.
+What that means is that every one of your web hosting services will be maintained by experts from the web hosting company itself.
 Some of the tasks include server maintenance, software updates, security patches, backups, etc.

 The support team will decide how the server should be optimized, they will decide the key variables and the best settings that your hosting environment should have.

 But the expert service also makes sense.
 Right?
-They always go one step extra and optimizes your hosting environment to suit the requirement of WordPress and as a result, you get the best speed and experience from your WordPress blog.
+They always go one step extra and optimize your hosting environment to suit the requirements of WordPress and as a result, you get the best speed and experience from your WordPress blog.

 What Is Reseller Hosting?